TheThingsNetwork/docs/_content/gateways/kerlink/config.md

 ### On the Console

 When the packet forwarder is running, it reports to the TTN network.
 The activity of all the gateways on the network can be checked in [the Console](https://console.thethingsnetwork.org/gateways).

+### Troubleshooting

+If you still encounter problems with the packet forwarder, head to the [Troubleshooting page](../../troubleshooting/semtech-udp.md) of the packet forwarder.